tuantran0910/docs/docs/project/project.md

 - I successfully migrated my project from local development to Google Cloud Platform, a process that took approximately four weeks.
 While there are still some areas for improvement, I have consistently put my best effort into developing, maintaining, and enhancing the project.

-    > **_NOTE:_**  This project is an internal project that I have been working during my internship at [**_Tiki_**](https://tuyendung.tiki.vn).
-The team size of the project is 1, which only involves me.
-The main purpose of this project is to build a knowledge base and gain practical experience in the Data Engineering career path.

 ## Project Architecture

 - The architecture of the project is designed based on the **Lambda Architecture** pattern.
 There are multiple components in this architecture as we will discuss later.